 The net worth threshold for “wealthy” has not changed much in recent years

-Based on the responses, the net worth required to be wealthy has remained relatively unchanged since 2017 at about $2.4 million, although this number decreased a bit after the Covid-19 pandemic.
-Whether the recent change is meaningful or not is hard to say until the next survey, as any poll numbers generally fluctuate.
-It is unclear what survey respondents are basing this estimation on.
+Based on the responses, the net worth required to be wealthy remained relatively unchanged from 2017 to the beginning of 2020, hovering around $2.5 million.
+After the onset of the Covid-19 pandemic, however, the number dropped significantly down to around $2 million.
+That said, it is possible that the pre-pandemic 2020 number was an outlier, as the number had already begun to drop slightly from 2018 to 2019, which would make this decline a longer-term trend.
+It is unclear what survey respondents are basing their estimation on.
 My guess would be that they are thinking about recent general recommendations for the amount of money needed to retire comfortably, which is usually slightly over $2 million.

 The net worth thought to be needed to be “financially comfortable” has drastically declined